 Built in 1145, the Ancient Ram Inn is believed to be the most haunted house in the entire British Isles, and perhaps the most haunted house in the world.
 The tales of child sacrifices, devil worship, and evil spirits are believed to be behind the terrifying happenings in this building.
-The Inn was built on the intersection of 2 lye lines, what many people believe is a conductor for spiritual activity.
+The Inn was built at the intersection of 2 lye lines, what many people believe is a conductor of spiritual activity.
 In addition, an ancient Pagan burial ground is said to have resided in the property over 5,000 years ago.

-During its time as a bed and breakfast, people would often flee in the middle of the night, often seeing full bodied apparitions in their rooms, the feeling of being touched/pulled, disembodied voices, and the just the general feeling of evil.
+During its time as a bed and breakfast, people would often flee in the middle of the night, often seeing full-bodied apparitions in their rooms, the feeling of being touched/pulled, disembodied voices, and the just the general feeling of evil.

-John, the current owner and resident of the Ram Inn, has reported that on his first night in the house in 1968, he felt a presence grab his arm, before being dragged out of bed and across the room!
+John, the current owner, and resident of the Ram Inn has reported that on his first night in the house in 1968, he felt a presence grab his arm, before being dragged out of bed and across the room!
 John has since found evidence of devil worship and ritual sacrifice.
 He found two child skeletons underneath the staircase, as well as broken daggers.
 He continues to experience the haunting and the attacks to this day.